 Baby with a promonent red rash, sleeping in a bed

 Do not wait for a rash that does not fade under pressure.
-This can be a sign of septicaemia (blood poisoning), which normally happens once bacterial meningitis has taken hold.
+This can be a sign of meningococcal sepsis, which can be fatal.

 Seek help immediately if this type of rash appears.1

 If you see a rash, do the glass test.
 Press the side of a clear drinking glass firmly onto the rash, spots or bruises.
-If it is septicaemia, they will not fade.
+If it is sepsis, they will not fade.
+The rash can be harder to see on darker skin tones.
+Check paler areas, such as the palms of the hands, soles of the feet, roof of the mouth, tummy, whites of the eyes or the inside of the eyelids.

 ambulance